instill-ai/instill-core/examples/streamlit-instance-segmentation-sync-http-http/README.md

 1. give your model a unique ID `instance-segmentation`,
 2. [optional] add description,
 3. click the **Model source** ▾ drop-down and choose `GitHub`,
-4. fill in the GitHub repository URL `instill-ai/model-instance-segmentation-dvc`, and
+4. fill in the GitHub repository URL `instill-ai/model-instance-segmentation-dvc`, and the Git tag e.g., `v1.0-cpu` to import the corresponding model
 5. click **Set up**.

-VDP will fetch all the releases of the GitHub repository.
-Each release is converted into one model instance, using the release tag as the corresponding model instance ID.

-**Step 3: Deploy a model instance of the imported model**

-Once the model is imported,

-1. click the **Model instances** ▾ drop-down,
-2. pick one model instance, and
-3. click **Deploy** to put it online.

-**Step 4: Add a HTTP destination**
+**Step 3: Add a HTTP destination**

 Since we are building a `SYNC` pipeline, the HTTP destination is automatically paired with the HTTP source.

 Just click **Next**.

-**Step 5: Set up the pipeline**
+**Step 4: Set up the pipeline**

 Almost done!
 Just